People don't want Kashmiris to be part of Indians, irony is depressing: Chidambaram

 Some people want Kashmir to be part of India but don't want Kashmiris to be part of Indians, senior Congress leader P Chidambaram said on Thursday and asserted that the "irony of the situation is depressing".

-The former home and finance minister also took a dig at Meghalaya Governor Tathagata Roy's statement that he favoured a call for the boycott of Kashmiri products and visiting the state as tourists.
+In a series of tweets, the former home and finance minister also took a dig at Meghalaya Governor Tathagata Roy's statement that he favoured a call for the boycott of Kashmiri products and visiting the state as tourists and Union HRD Minister Prakash Javadekar saying that students from the Valley faced no threats.

 "The irony of the situation is depressing.
 We want Kashmir to be part of India, but we do not want Kashmiris to be part of Indians," he said in a tweet.